 Examples of the Mirr function

-The MIRR function is used to calculate the MIRR for both projects as shown in the spreadsheet below.
-It uses a financial rate of 10% and a reinvestment rate of 8%.
+In this case, the MIRR function is used to calculate the MIRR for both projects with a financing rate of 10% and a reinvestment rate of 8%.
+Based on the MIRR approach, the motorway project is the preferred choice.

 Simple MIRR formula